-Our driving instructors in Acton gave us the lowdown on taking the driving test in the area.
+Local driving instructors in Acton gave us the lowdown on taking the driving test in the area.

 Unfortunately, all the test centres we listed above (apart from Hendon) have no toilet facilities.
 The last thing you want is to be crossing your legs throughout your driving test, so our driving instructors in Acton recommend planning a toilet trip into your journey.

 Neither of the Greenford test centres have allocated parking for test candidates.
 So, our driving instructors in Acton recommend researching where you can park in advance.
 You might want to arrive early to be sure you can find a space, but Greenford (Whitton Ave East) Test Centre requests that you don’t park more than 10 minutes before your test slot.

 Instructors in Acton recommend taking a driving lesson directly before your test.
 This gives you the chance to build up your confidence ahead of the test and to go over any parts you might be nervous about.

 Before you book a driving lesson package, you’ll need to choose between manual and automatic driving lessons.
 A manual driving licence will qualify you to drive both manual and automatic cars, whereas an automatic licence will only qualify you to drive automatic cars.

 Automatic cars are easier to drive in urban areas, as they take away the need to press and depress the clutch pedal in stop-start traffic.
 So, you might well prefer to take automatic driving lessons in Acton.
 You’re also likely to learn quicker in an automatic car, as you’ll have less to get your head around.